Fitness Level

 – The Sunday Times (UK)

-Not only will you enjoy all the usual dishes served up by the on-board cook, on this trip you will see demonstrations in small traditional restaurants and get involved in the cooking, conjuring up some of the excellent Turkish dishes you’ll eat.
+Not only will you enjoy all the usual dishes served up by the on-board cook, on this trip you will see demonstrations in traditional Turkish homes and get involved in the cooking, conjuring up some of the excellent Turkish dishes you’ll eat.
 You’ll cook with local Turkish people and prepare regional delicacies.

 This is a journey to treat your taste buds, a voyage of discovery through Turkish Mediterranean cuisine.
 But you won’t miss out on the wider culture.
-Your specialist guide is steeped in the archaeology, history and culture of Turkey as well as being a foodie with a great passion for Turkish cuisine.
-He will lead you on a culinary and cultural adventure through one of the least developed and most stunning areas of natural beauty in Turkey.
+Your specialist guides are steeped in the archaeology, history and culture of Turkey as well as being foodies with a great passion for Turkish cuisine.
+They will lead you on a culinary and cultural adventure through one of the least developed and most stunning areas of natural beauty in Turkey.

 You’ll explore some of Turkey’s most impressive ancient sites, including monumental wonders like Kaunos with its exquisite rock-cut temple tombs, and beautifully preserved Knidos, a stunning marbled city arranged around a double harbour.
 You’ll also enjoy some wonderful walks in magnificent scenery and visit ancient towns like Lydae, set in remote and beautiful locations, which remain as yet completely unexcavated.